cybercom-finland/hacking-great-3/t3-communist-ai/index.md

 ![Process](https://cybercom-finland.github.io/hacking-great-3/t3-communist-ai/images/process.png "Process")

+## The Model

+The model used is a WaveNet with a receptive field size of 4093 samples.
+In 48 kHz wave it corresponds to 0.085 seconds of audio.
+It has a stack of four ten-layer exponential (1, 2, 4, 8, ..., 512) stride atrous convolutional layers.

 ## Caveat

 Training such large models will take 1-2 months using decent consumer grade hardware.
 Because of this, we weren't